nbqofficial/arduino-triggerbot/README.md

 # arduino-triggerbot - Arduino emulated triggerbot for CSGO

 ### What?
--basic in-cross triggerbot
+- basic in-cross triggerbot
--uses arduino mouse.h library instead of writing to memory or using mouse_event() -doesnt bypass anything other than VAC (bypass stuff yourselves)
+- uses arduino mouse.h library instead of writing to memory or using mouse_event()
+- doesnt bypass anything other than VAC (bypass stuff yourselves)